GoogleCloudPlatform/marketplace-k8s-app-tools/docs/billing-integration.md

       # The aggregation section indicates that reports that the agent
       # receives for this metric should be aggregated for a specified
       # period of time prior to being sent to the reporting endpoint.
+      # This is independent from how often the app reports usage to
+      # the agent.
       aggregation:
         bufferSeconds: 60

+    # The reporting unit which the app should use to report usage to
+    # the agent should align with the metric unit in the backend
+    # service config (set from the "reporting unit" in the portal).
+    #
+    # For unit/time metrics, the reporting metric should likely be
+    # more granular than the pricing metric, since usage should be
+    # reported frequently
+    # e.g. metric may be reported in MiBy/min but priced in GiBy/day
+    #
+    # If the reporting metric is not more granular than the pricing
+    # metric (which is recommended), a float type is likely needed
+    # in order to provide sufficient precision.
+    - name: test_app_data_miby_min
+      type: int

+      endpoints:
+      - name: on_disk
+      - name: servicecontrol

+      aggregation:
+        bufferSeconds: 60

+    # The agent is able to automatically send instance time usage
+    # reports, configured in the "source" section.
     - name: instance_time
       type: int
       endpoints: